TrenyceCodes/TrenyceCodes/README.md

 ### 🌱 What I’m Learning
-- Python and building web servers using Flask
+- Python and building web servers using Flask and Django
 - Mastering Data Structures and Algorithms
 - Enhancing my skills in Typescript and Node.js